BrChung/FreeThyme/README.md

 ### Set Enviroment Variables

+**This step may be skipped, development keys currently in use and uploaded on GitHub.**

 The web-application will not function without connecting to various API's.
 API keys can be generated from [Firebase](https://console.firebase.google.com/) and [GCP](https://console.developers.google.com/)

 They will need to be set in the `./src/environments/environment.ts` file.
 Follow the syntax provided by the `environments.example.ts` file.